Harry and Meghan go straight to work after lavish wedding - Journal du Cameroun

 – Back to work –

-After staying at Windsor overnight, Harry and Meghan were due to return to their home at Kensington Palace in London.
+After staying at Windsor overnight, Harry and Meghan were due to return to their home at Kensington Palace in London at some point on Sunday afternoon.

-They will not be taking a honeymoon immediately, as they are scheduled to attend a garden party for Harry’s father Prince Charles, the heir to the throne, at Buckingham Palace on Tuesday.
+They will not be taking a honeymoon immediately, as they are due to attend a charity garden party for Prince Charles, the heir to the throne, at Buckingham Palace on Tuesday.

 Meghan and Charles have reportedly forged a strong bond, and he stepped in to escort her to the altar at the wedding after her own father pulled out following a media furore and subsequent heart surgery.